lucascorumba/study-projects/tweet-inverted-index/README.md

 For instance, we could query for texts that contain the word "SQL" and get back all the documents that match our query.
 In fact, one of the main uses for inverted indexes is fast text search.

-*To see all PostgreSQL indexes types, check the [documentation](https://www.postgresql.org/docs/current/indexes-types.html).*
+*To see all PostgreSQL indexes types, [check this link](https://www.postgresql.org/docs/current/indexes-types.html).*

 Just like B-trees for forward indexes, the preferred text search-type index is the **Generalized Inverse Index** (GIN).
 It provides exact matches and efficiency on lookups, but can be costly for inserts and updates.
 One workaround for this downside is to load all the data and build the GIN *later*.
 But if the insert/update overhead is too great and lookup is not a priority, a **Generalized Search Tree** (GiST) might be better suited.